THE DHARMA FLOWER SUTRA SEEN THROUGH

 The people who read this sutra

-will go without fear wherever they wish
+will go without fear

 just like the brightness of the sun.

-Even in such persons’ dreams
+Even in such person's dreams,

 they will only see what is sublime.

-Also they will see all the Tathâgatas
+Also, they will see

-seated upon their lion thrones
+seated upon their lion thrones,

-surrounded by their assemblies of monks
+surrounded by their assemblies of monks,

 expounding the Dharma to them.

-They will also see devas and dragons (ryû)
+They will also see deva (ten) and dragons (ryū, nāga),

-as well as titanic ashwas (shura)
+as well as titanic shura (ashura),

-as many as there are grains of sand in the Ganges
+as many as there are grains of sand

-who all have their palms together in reverence.
+who all have their palms together

 Thereupon they will see themselves